Caring from afar by Rebecca Fuller

-Rebecca Fuller shares her experience of caring for her Mum over the past few weeks.
-Rebecca is a Dementia Advocate and Public Speaker promoting understanding about Dementia, wellbeing and support for carers. https://rebeccafuller.co.uk
+Rebecca Fuller shares her experience of caring for her Mum during the pandemic.
+Rebecca is a Dementia Advocate and Public Speaker promoting understanding about Dementia, wellbeing and support for carers.

 Wow.
 What a world we are currently living in - one where a lot of us are predominantly confined to walls.
 Some are flowery, some are bare, some are striped or painted in eclectic colours – but they still remain the same – walls.